Tanzania Itinerary: 2 Weeks

 Check out the beach at Matemwe, where you’ll likely be pestered by the omnipresent “beach boys”.
 Stroll the beach until the sand stops, and see local village life along the way.

-If you go out in to the ocean to swim, be sure to watch out for the mass amounts of sea urchins on this side of the island!
+If you go out in to the ocean to swim, watch out for the mass amounts of sea urchins on this side of the island!
 Water shoes recommended!

 Lodging: Villa Kiva – A beautiful beachfront property with standard rooms & gorgeous views.